-Note: This method will not work correctly if you have a tag that resembles git describe output, i.e., that is of the form <anything>-<number>-g<hex-chars>.
-So don't do that.
+Note: This method will not work correctly if you have a tag that resembles git describe output, i.e., that is of the form anything--anything--anything-<a

 2.2.3 "hg"

 The "hg" method supports installing from a Mercurial repository or archive.
 When installing from a repository, Mercurial 5.2 or higher must be installed.